 We might be tempted to throw up our hands and say there’s nothing we can do to fix the problem, but people from all walks of life can do things each day to reduce their carbon footprint and make their routine more eco-friendly.

-I’ve compiled 13 quick ways to show compassion to the Earth that don't involve cloth diapers because you all should be using cloth and if you're not - click here to know why every parent should be using cloth diapers!
+I’ve compiled 13 quick ways to show compassion to the Earth that don't involve cloth diapers because you all should be using cloth and if you're not - click here to know why every parent should be using cloth diapers for sustainability!

 1. Pick Up Litter

 Litter not only makes our paths, parks, and beaches look untidy, it also causes harm to wildlife and the environment.

 Imagine the impact we could have on the earth if everyone would pick up whatever litter they spotted.